Humanitec-DemoOrg/aws-examples/pod-identities/Readme.md

       Within this stanza, you can configure which policy will be created automatically.
 In the case depicted, the Orchestrator will create a policy with a class `s3`.
 If you had different kind of S3 policies, you would configure such `"aws-policy.s3rw"` or `"aws-policy.s3ro"`.
 This would also require to create two different classes of S3 resource definitions.
 * AWS Resources and their AWS IAM Policies:

-    * Each policy will receive a set of ARNs using the [Resource Selector Syntax](https://developer.humanitec.com/platform-orchestrator/resources/resource-graph/#resource-selectors) placeholder:
+    * Each policy will receive a set of ARNs using the [Resource Selector Syntax](https://developer.humanitec.com/platform-orchestrator/resources/resource-graph/#resource-selectors) placeholder

     * Example: `"$${resources['aws-policy.s3>s3'].outputs.arn}"`, this placeholder can be read as: retrieve all the ARNs of S3 buckets `>s3` that are requesting a policy of class s3 `aws-policy.s3`
     * If you had custom policies, you would need to adjust the class such as `"$${resources['aws-policy.s3rw>s3'].outputs.arn}"` or `"$${resources['aws-policy.s3ro>s3'].outputs.arn}"`.
 You would then need to [process and adjust them](resource-definition/source/s3-policy.tf#L34) as needed to build your policies.